Employment programs and workshops for newcomers

-The Employment Assistance Service (EAS) organizes workshops for newcomers seeking employment.
-All newcomers who are registered IRSA clients and are eligible to work in Canada can attend.
-Workshops are free for all participants unless otherwise stated.
+The IRSA employment services team organizes workshops for registered IRSA clients eligible to work in Canada.
+Participation is free unless otherwise stated.

 - Canadian Workplace Culture

 - Newcomer Entrepreneur Program

 What is it like to work in a Canadian workplace?
 In this workshop, IRSA employment specialists will help you navigate what Canadian employers and co-workers expect from you, and what you can expect when you start your first job in Canada.
 This three-hour course will also cover your rights in the workplace.

 The IRSA cultural inclusion trainers will present an interactive component on the benefits of a diverse workplace and how to respect other cultures in the workplace.
 This workshop will address essential workplace norms.